danteruiz03/twitter-clone-project/README.md

-Made with C# - Entity Framework Code First and following the repository pattern.
-Will add front-end Angular code as well.
+Made with C# - Entity Framework Code First and Angular front-end.
 Coded on a mac with SQL Server image on Docker and Rider IDE.

+Steps:
+1. Apply DB Migrations
+2. Run API - dotnet run from Dante.API folder
+3. Run Frontend - ng serve from ClientApp in Dante.API folder